-The Mandaeans believe that natural flowing waters are pure, sacred, and life-giving, despite this, the Karun River, in which they practice their religious rituals, is becoming ever more polluted.
-They baptize in the Karun, imbibe it during religious ceremonies.
+The Mandaeans believe that natural flowing waters are pure, sacred, and life-giving; despite this, the Karun River, where they practice their religious rituals, is becoming ever more polluted.
+They baptize in the Karun and imbibe it during religious ceremonies.

-The sacred yet sullied river blurs the boundaries of the long-existing dichotomy of the sacredness of religiosity and profanity of contamination, as the Mandaeans are occasionally and arbitrarily labeled as Najis, ritually unclean, by the Muslim community of Ahvaz.
-This twofold tension between the Mandaeans' imagery of the purity of the Karun River and the Muslim community's image of Mandaeans as ritually unclean as well as the reality of the pollution of the Karun river shape the story.Ongoing Project
+The sacred yet sullied river blurs the boundaries of the long-existing dichotomy of the sacredness of religiosity and profanity of contamination, as the Mandaeans are occasionally and arbitrarily labelled as Najis, ritually unclean, by the Muslim community of Ahvaz.
+This twofold tension between the Mandaeans' imagery of the purity of the Karun River and the Muslim community's image of Mandaeans as ritually unclean, as well as the reality of the pollution of the Karun river, shapes the story.